psf/black/docs/blackd.md

 ## blackd

 `blackd` is a small HTTP server that exposes _Black_'s functionality over a simple protocol.
-The main benefit of using it is to avoid paying the cost of starting up a new _Black_ process every time you want to blacken a file.
+The main benefit of using it is to avoid the cost of starting up a new _Black_ process every time you want to blacken a file.

 ### Usage

 `blackd` is not packaged alongside _Black_ by default because it has additional dependencies.
-You will need to do `pip install black[d]` to install it.
+You will need to execute `pip install black[d]` to install it.

 You can start the server on the default port, binding only to the local interface by running `blackd`.
 You will see a single line mentioning the server's version, and the